EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

    <img src="doc/training_in_progress.png">
 </p>

 Allow the model to train until the loss consistently drops below 2.
-For my card detector model, this took about 9000 steps, or 8 hours of training.
+For my bird/squirrel/raccoon detector model, this took about 9000 steps, or 8 hours of training.
 (Time will vary depending on how powerful your CPU and GPU are.
 Please see [Step 6 of my previous tutorial](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/blob/master/README.md#6-run-the-training) for more information on training and an explanation of how to view the progress of the training job using TensorBoard.)

 Once training is complete (i.e. the loss has consistently dropped below 2), press Ctrl+C to stop training.
 The latest checkpoint will be saved in the \object_detection\training folder, and we will use that checkpoint to export the frozen TensorFlow Lite graph.
 Take note of the checkpoint number of the model.ckpt file in the training folder (i.e. model.ckpt-XXXX), as it will be used later.